Join us in Commemorating the 250th Anniversary of the American Revolution!

 "The Pursuit of Happiness: The Revolution Along Huguenot Street," a guided tour featuring the Daniel Hasbrouck House

-Join us for any of these FIVE dates for this tour!
+Join us for any of these tour dates!

 People of all backgrounds in Ulster County—Europeans, Africans, and the indigenous Esopus—participated in the American Revolution as patriots and loyalists.
 Explore the historic Daniel Hasbrouck House, built in 1721, while learning how the war shaped Black patriots, Dutch loyalists, and other local revolutionaries.